johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PPfC_docs_v1.3.2.md

 ### Version History

+* Version 1.3.2 (March 12, 2015)
+	- The Instagram feed has removed "webiste" from all but the user API call.
+The "website" value has been removed from Pic Puller as well since it is no longer available.
 * Version 1.3.1 (Dec 6, 2014)
 	- Fixed various array syntax instances for compatibility with PHP 5.3
 	- Fixed error in "Lastest Instagram Image" widget that would cause errors when Instagram app was not authorized with Instagram